WHAT IS Temporary Protected Status (TPS)?

 Advance parole is a permit to allow someone who does not have a valid immigrant visa to re-enter the United States after traveling abroad.
 If you are currently traveling out of the country on advance parole, consider returning to the United States immediately.
 If you have already been granted advance parole and have not left the United States, or if you are currently considering applying for advance parole, consult with an attorney about the risk of being denied re-entry to the United States before you travel abroad.

-LEGAL REPRESENTATION AND KNOW YOUR RIGHTS
+LEGAL REPRESENTATION AND KNOWING YOUR RIGHTS

 L.A.
 Justice Fund: